JiejieWen-x/DeepInverton/README.md

  | Column name | Explanation                                                   |
 |-------------|---------------------------------------------------------------|
- Scaffold    | The sequence name where the inverted repeat is detected pos A       | The start coordinate of the first inverted repeat (0-based) pos B       | The end coordinate of the first inverted repeat (1-based)
+ ID    | The sequence name of inverted repeat combined with Scaffold, pos A, pos B, pos C and pos D Scaffold    | The sequence name where the inverted repeat is detected pos A       | The start coordinate of the first inverted repeat (0-based) pos B       | The end coordinate of the first inverted repeat (1-based)